jaketear1/irreversibility_perception/README.md

 3) simulations.ipynb, used to compare irreversibility values computed over simulated EEG data with varying oscillatory schemes, added noise, amplitude changes, as well as with phase lag vs. phase synchrony.

 ### results/
-Contains the figures used in my thesis.
-Will house editable SVG files for the figures of the paper we are preparing.
+Contains the figures I used plus my thesis defense powerpoint.
+Will house SVG files for the figures of the paper we are preparing.

 ### src/
 This is a placeholder, but shows I now recognize the value of separating functions from notebooks.